 I’ve believed I have been a good person throughout my life—following the rules, standing up for people who have been wronged, generally treating people with kindness as I can—but I’ve realized that this does not make me a great person.
 I happened to be born with one of the most enduring privileges in the world; white skin.
 Like everyone, the color of my skin was not my choice, but my choice in the privileges it allows me are, so if I can use those beneficially for others, I want to.

 I love this city.
 Despite moving to Philly when I was 21, I had no idea who I was before I grew up here.
 I had never felt such an overwhelming sense of “home” before my first few bike rides along the old streets.
 I had also never felt the sense of struggle as I battled myself to uncover my sexual orientation here.
 Still, I found the tallest rooftops, looked out over the rivers and developed land, and I felt the breeze that drifts between buildings blow against my face.
 This was my place.
 These are my people—all of them.

 Now, at nearly 27, I have no doubt that I will do more growing up, and it’s already started.
 I am here to listen.
 I will assist whoever I can to break down our system where it is unjust.
 If you have a story that needs to be told, you have a friend here.
-If you have any ideas of how to enact change, let me hear it.
-I want to further educate myself, support those who deserve to be lifted, and break down the system of oppression that shouldn’t be standing today.
+Let’s catch, educate, change.
+Let’s support those who deserve to be lifted, and break down the system of oppression that shouldn’t be standing today.
 The world deserves better and we need to deliver.